Functional Specifications

 - AC-2.1.4: Status and Priority values are displayed in a human-readable format (e.g. “In Progress” not “IN_PROGRESS”).

-- AC-2.1.5: The user can switch to a board view that groups tasks into TODO, In Progress, and Done columns.
+- AC-2.1.6: The board view groups tasks into TODO, In Progress, and Done columns.

 2.2 Create Task

-Description: The user can create a new task from the task list by opening a create modal and providing a title and optional details.
+Description: The user can create a new task from the task list by opening a modal and providing a title plus optional task details.

 Acceptance Criteria